dayn-01/bookmark-list/README.md

 - go to https://manganelo.com/bookmark or https://mangakakalot.com/bookmark
 - go to Dev Tools -> Console
-- paste save_bookmarks.js to console (or just drag and drop), and press enter!
+- paste the script to console (or just drag and drop), and press enter!

 after that, it will create a text file of your bookmark list and the same list will be shown on the console